 This dish consists of a thick broth made of vegetables, yucca, ripe banana, potato, pumpkin, pork, stir-fry, etc. The ajiaco is eaten very hot and brings together different types of meat and the typical Creole seasoning composed of garlic, chili and onion.
 It is simply irresistible.

 22. Carne con Papa (Meat and Potatoes)

 This Cuban food is based on pork or beef.
 Spices, a rich tomato sauce, and potatoes cut into squares are added.
 In some places wine is added and in others beer.
 It is served with rice, fried or ripe plantains, and vegetables.

 The truth is that there is no specific season to taste this Cuban dish, so you can try it in any traditional restaurant.

-This dessert is often homemade but can also be found in restaurants.
-It is generally served in round bowls and sprinkled with a little ground cinnamon.
+Rice pudding, one of the most coveted sweet rice recipes in Cuba, holds the answer.
+This irresistible treat, often homemade but also available in restaurants, is served in round bowls and sprinkled with a touch of ground cinnamon.

 25. Casquitos de Guayaba (Little Guava Shells)

 Guava, alongside mango and Mamey Sapote, is one of the most widely recognized fruits from Cuba.
 It holds great culinary value, particularly in desserts.
 One such traditional delicacy is guava Casquitos, which is often enjoyed with regular cheese.

 The name “Casquitos” comes from the shell-like shape of the guava fruit.
 To prepare this dessert, the seeds are removed, leaving behind the shell-shaped flesh.
 The fruit is then cooked briefly to maintain a desirable texture without becoming overly soft.
 Finally, a syrup made with sugar is added to enhance its sweetness.